-Papaya Tree (carica papaya) is a tropical fruit tree that is native to Central America.
+The papaya Tree (Carica papaya) is a tropical fruit tree native to Central America.
 This tree blooms beautiful white to yellowish flowers and produces sweet mango-like fruits.
-They are relatively short-lived trees, but with the proper care and planting location, these trees can grow upwards of 15 feet (outside).
+They are relatively short-lived trees, but they can grow upwards of 15 feet (outside) with the proper care and planting location.

 |Mature Height:||6 to 15 Feet|

 |Flower Color:||White and yellowish-orange|

 Before you buy a Papaya Tree, make sure you read about the recommended care instructions to keep this tree healthy and thriving.

 How Often Should I Water My Papaya Tree?